WRX Built Engine 101: Everything You Need to Know - Crawford Performance

 Your shopping list should include items like an upgraded fuel pump, injectors, a larger turbocharger, a front-mount intercooler, and a high-flow exhaust.
 You may also need to consider the drivetrain, including the clutch and axles, to ensure they can handle the extra torque.
 Reputable builders often offer installation kits that bundle necessary gaskets, seals, and even break-in oil.
 Planning for these Subaru WRX upgrades from the start ensures your entire setup is balanced and reliable.

-Plan for Professional Installation and Tuning
+Why Professional Installation and Tuning is Crucial

 Once you have the engine and supporting parts, the final pieces of the puzzle are installation and tuning.
 This is not the place to cut corners.
 A professional installation by a technician experienced with Subaru engines is critical.
 They will ensure every component is assembled to precise specifications, preventing catastrophic failures that can result from simple mistakes.
 A clean, meticulous installation sets the stage for a healthy engine life.